 The guy in Philly should have been in jail for his prior weapons laws that he broke.

-Quick break, right back more on the other side.
+More on the other side.

 All right, glad you're with us.

-25 now till the uh top of the hour.
+25 now till the top of the hour.

 I want to give you some numbers that just recently came out because it's very interesting.

-I don't know why, you know, generations now of only liberal so-called leadership hasn't fixed any of these problems.
+After El Paso and Dayton, Ohio, along with the shootings that we see, sadly, every weekend in cities like Chicago, I don't know why, you know, generations now of only liberal so-called leadership hasn't fixed any of these problems.

-Anyway, the the call now is the predictable.
+Anyway, the call now is the predictable.

-Uh oh, let's ban this.
+Oh, let's ban this.

 Let's ban that.

-Well, okay, well, then we will disarm law abiding citizens.
+Well, okay, well, then we will disarm law-abiding citizens.

-What do they do when evil people like the guy in Philly, he had already been arrested?
+What do they do when evil people, like the guy in Philly, he had already been arrested?

 We had background checks in El Paso and Dayton.

-Anyway, if you look at it in the Center for Disease Control and Prevention, the FBI and other sources, and you look at public opinion findings, you know, how many people die from gun-related injuries in the U.S. every year.
+Anyway, if you look at it in the Center for Disease Control and Prevention, the FBI and other sources, and you look at public opinion findings, you know, how many people die from gun-related injuries in the U.S. every year?

-Um, well, suicides accounted for six in ten U.S. gun deaths in 2017.
+Well, suicides accounted for six in 10 U.S. gun deaths in 2017.

 That's the most recent year we have.

-Um 39,773 people from gun-related injuries, according to the CDC.
+39,773 people from gun-related injuries, according to the CDC.

-Well, in 2017, it was six in ten that were suicides, thirty-seven percent murder.
+Well, in 2017, it was 6 in 10 that were suicides, 37% murder.

-Uh what share of all murders and suicides involve a gun?
+What share of all murders and suicides involve a gun?

-Well, three quarters of all U.S. murders involved a firearm.
+Well, three-quarters of all U.S. murders involved a firearm.

-Um, how has the number of gun deaths changed over time?
+How has the number of gun deaths changed over time?

 That's another good question.

-But the bottom line is after declining in the late 1990s, U.S. gun suicide gun murder rates have edged higher.
+But the bottom line is after declining in the late 1990s, U.S. gun suicide, gun murder rates have edged higher.

-And I think what Rudy Giuliani did in the city of New York was he he focused on the specific streets, areas, neighborhoods where the crimes were happening.
+And I think what Rudy Giuliani did in the city of New York was he focused on the specific streets, areas, neighborhoods where the crimes were happening.

-And they had stop and frisk, and it was controversial and he was called a race, but it worked.
+And it was controversial, and it was called a race, but it worked.

 And it worked dramatically.